commercialhaskell/stackage/CURATORS.md

 ## Local curator setup

-We don't run the full stackage build locally as that might take too much time.
+We do not run the full stackage build locally as that might take too much time.
 Some steps on the other hand are much faster to do yourself.

-It's useful to be able to modify constraints locally before pushing to the repository.
+It is useful to be able to modify constraints locally before pushing to the repository.
 To do this first install stackage-curator:
 `git clone git@github.com:fpco/stackage-curator.git && cd stackage-curator && stack install`
-or get the linux binary: https://s3.amazonaws.com/stackage-travis/stackage-curator/stackage-curator.bz2 (it's a good idea to upgrade stackage-curator at least at the start of your week as curator).
+or get the linux binary: https://s3.amazonaws.com/stackage-travis/stackage-curator/stackage-curator.bz2 (it is a good idea to upgrade stackage-curator at least at the start of your week as curator).
 Then clone the stackage repo `git clone git@github.com:fpco/stackage.git`.
 Inside it run `stack update && stackage-curator check` to get new packages and do dependency resolution.